 In this study, as in most others, no plateau effect was observed.
 Although the cumulative rate did fall when initial cycles collected 27 oocytes.

-It was these studies in Spain which opened the door for frozen egg banking in egg donation and established egg freezing as an efficient option for egg donation and fertility preservation.
-And the same group too who in a study of 1400 women having egg freezing for various reasons also found that the probability of having a baby increased progressively according to the number of eggs used.
+It was these studies in Spain which opened the door for frozen egg banking in egg donation, and established egg freezing as an efficient option for egg donation and fertility preservation.
+And the same group too, who, in a study of 1400 women having egg freezing for various reasons, also found that the probability of having a baby increased progressively according to the number of eggs used.
 The increase in probability was found to be rapid until egg numbers reached 10-12, and slower from the 20th onwards.

 However, a more recent study has also shown that the age at which the eggs are frozen is an important factor.
 This study was based on the outcomes of 520 egg freezing patients in the USA.
-They found that a 35-year-old woman with ten eggs had a 69% chance of a baby.
+They found that a 35-year-old woman with ten eggs collected had a 69% chance of a baby.
 Two years later, at age 37, that chance had reduced to 50% - and so on such that at the age of 39, she had a 39% chance.

 What's the consensus?